enebin/Aespa/README.md

 - **Latest API documentation** can be found in [here](https://enebin.github.io/Aespa/documentation/aespa/)

 ### Index
-Introduction
-Aespa is a robust and intuitive Swift package for video capturing, built with a focus on the ease of setting up and usage.

-It is designed to be easy to use from beginners to intermediate developers.
-If you're new to video recording on iOS or if you're looking to simplify your existing camera setup, Aespa could be the perfect fit for your project.

 - [Introduction](#Introduction)
     - [Super Easy to Use](#Super-Easy-to-Use)
     - [No more delegate](#No-more-delegate)